(Editor's note: Updated August 16, 2018 with new information.)

 The implication here is that with a roster of 65 fighters, further additions to the Super Smash Bros.
 Ultimate roster don't feel all that necessary.
 New reveals and DLC don't appear to be in the cards for this Smash Bros. title, as it's more of a collection and celebration of everything that's come in the series to this point.

-Ridley was heavily requested by fans for years and this looks to be the Smash Bros. developers filling one last popular request.
+Going back to Ridley, he was heavily requested by fans for years and this looks to be the Smash Bros. developers filling one of the fanbase's last popular requests.

 Speaking of the end...

 Super Smash Bros.
 Ultimate is Likely Masahiro Sakurai's Swansong

 Masahiro Sakurai's return to Super Smash Bros. was a surprise.
 Development on the Wii U and 3DS versions of the game had taken a physical and mental toll on him, which he had spoken about on many occasions.
 Development on Super Smash Bros. is not an easy thing.
 As he noted during the Nintendo Direct, even something as simple as Kirby's copy powers can become a major process.